-3 Stimulus/Response Function Approximation
+3 Stimulus-Response Function Approximation

-The goal of our second approach is to find not just the maxima, but the entire stimulus/response function.
-This is impossible for arbitrary functions, but perhaps we can find a good fit of the true stimulus/response function within some restricted parametric class.
+The goal of our second approach is to find not just the maxima, but the entire stimulusresponse function.
+This is impossible for arbitrary functions, but perhaps we can find a good fit of the true stimulus-response function within some restricted parametric class.

 A simple example is the linear-nonlinear-Poisson (LNP) model class, where a neuron's response function is characterized as a linear function of its inputs, followed by a nonlinear function.
-The output of the nonlinear function becomes the mean firing rate which is conceptualized as a Poisson process.
+The output of the nonlinear function becomes the instantaneous firing rate of the neuron, where the neuron's firing is modeled as an inhomogeneous Poisson process.
 The goal is to estimate the linear function and the nonlinear function given the input stimulus and the output spiking process.
 A variety of techniques have been developed to address this problem.
-See for example, Simoncelli et al. (2004) [15].
+See for example, Simoncelli et al. (2004) [16].

-Certain cells in V1 (simple cells) appear to be well approximated by the LNP model (although see [13]).
+Certain cells in V1 (simple cells) appear to be well approximated by the LNP model (although see [14]).
 Other cells in V1 (complex cells) and most cells in higher visual areas do not fit the LNP model.
 One way to extend the LNP model is called multidimensional LNP.
 In these models, the initial stage involves many linear filters.
 The Poisson firing rate is now a nonlinear combination of all of these filters.
-The techniques used for the simple LNP model can also be extended to handle the multidimensional LNP model, however, the analysis becomes more delicate and the number of stimulus presentations increases dramatically [15].
+The techniques used for the simple LNP model can also be extended to handle the multidimensional LNP model, however, the analysis becomes more delicate and the number of stimulus presentations required increases dramatically [16].

 Another way to extend the LNP model is to first transform the stimuli using a fixed, known collection of (nonlinear) functions and then apply the LNP model.
 This is a common technique for approaching nonlinear problems with linear methods, and is somewhat related to the Poisson regression used here and described in the Appendix.
 Again, the analysis becomes much more delicate.
-See Nykamp (2003) [10] for more details and for some interesting examples using more powerful models to quantify receptive field structure.
+See Nykamp (2003) [11] for more details and for some interesting examples using more powerful models to quantify receptive field structure.